ThomasHeb/4AxisFoamCutter/README.md

 ### Settings
 - All settings have a unique ID (see SettingsTableKey for all values) for access
 - Reading:
-  - dataTypeForKey(_ key: SettingsTableKey) -> DataType              the Datatype of the Setting
+  - dataTypeForKey(_ key: SettingsTableKey) -> DataType
+    the Datatype of the setting for correct visualisation/layout
-  - labelForKey(_ key: SettingsTableKey) -> String                   the label for the setting
+  - labelForKey(_ key: SettingsTableKey) -> String
+    the label for the setting
-  - valueForKey(_ key: SettingsTableKey) -> String                   the value for the key as formatted string
+  - valueForKey(_ key: SettingsTableKey) -> String
+    the value itself for the key as formatted string
 - Writing:
-  - isEditableForKey(_ key: SettingsTableKey) -> Bool                indicates wheather this type is editable
+  - isEditableForKey(_ key: SettingsTableKey) -> Bool
+    indicates wheather this type is editable
-  - isValueValid(_ key: SettingsTableKey, value: String?) -> Bool    a string can be tested, if it is acceptable for this setting
+  - isValueValid(_ key: SettingsTableKey, value: String?) -> Bool
+    a string can be tested, if it is acceptable for this setting
-  - valueForKey(_ key: SettingsTableKey, value: String?)             writes a string to the setting
+  - valueForKey(_ key: SettingsTableKey, value: String?)
+    writes a string to the setting
 - Usage: Generate an array of SettingsTableKey-values to be displayed and catch the content with the functions above
 - All is handled with strings, so no need of type conversion